iris-hep/iris-hep.github.io/pages/docs/webdev.md

 Run the site locally and verify no warnings appear in your terminal.
 Also turn on your browser's debugger and make sure no warnings are emitted.

+### Styles

+Most style changes should be set in `assets/css/style.scss`.
+Some basic changes, like color variables, are set in the `_sass` directory.
+Please remember to consider multiple screen widths, printing (for relevant pages), and dark mode when changing or adding styles.